Skip to main content

 • Any metastasis (spread) of the NET and how quickly the NET is growing or spreading

-A solid support system and tools to help cope with a cancer diagnosis and treatment are important, too.
+Keep in mind, some people may need a combination of different therapies.
+And it’s important to note that a solid support system and tools to help cope with a cancer diagnosis and treatment are really important too.

 The bottom line

 NETs are a rare and varied type of cancer that cause a range of symptoms.
 They’re different from other tumor types, but cancer of any kind is scary.
-The good news is most NETs are treatable, and new therapies are coming down the pipeline every year.
-Together with your healthcare provider and a support system, you’ll find a way through this.
+The good news is most NETs are treatable, and new therapies are arriving every year.
+Together with a healthcare professional and a support system, you can find a way through this.

 why trust our exports reliability shield